Iain-S/AdventOfAction/README.md

 See [functional_tests.yaml](.github/workflows/functional_tests.yaml).

-You may want to commit and push the changes to your branch with
+You may want to commit and push the changes to your branch with:

 ```yaml
 - name: Commit results